-16 Thanksgiving Self Care Ideas to Manage the Holiday Chaos
+16 Thanksgiving Self Care Ideas to Manage Holiday Chaos

 This post contains affiliate links and I may receive a small commission (at no extra cost to you) if you sign up or purchase products or services mentioned.
 Read the full disclosure here.

-If Thanksgiving is making you feel overloaded, these Thanksgiving self care ideas will come in clutch to help you manage all the holiday stress and remind you that you DO have it all under control.
+If you’re feeling the pressure, these Thanksgiving self care ideas have your back!
+They’ll help you tackle the holiday hustle and remind you that you’ve got it all under control.

 How Can I Practice Self Care During the Thanksgiving Holiday?